 I want to show you that not only is it relatively simple to detail a convertible roof, but it’s also possible to restore them from the brink the disaster.

 This article will look at both detailing and restoring convertible roofs and offer you some insights as to what methods and products to use to get the best possible results.

 There are two general types of fabric utilised in convertible roofs:

 Older vehicles will usually be equipped with vinyl tops that are relatively easy to clean.
 But in most modern and pre-modern cars, the convertible soft top is made of cloth or fabric.

 Vinyl or Cloth?

 Cleaning a vinyl soft top is nothing more than rinsing with water, washing with car shampoo, and wiping it dry.
 The same procedure applies for tonneau covers and sport utility tops.
-The final step is to apply a light coat of vinyl conditioner like the Trinova Vinyl and Faux Leather Cleaner & Conditioner to restore and protect the surface of the vinyl.
+The final step is to apply a light coat of vinyl conditioner like the Car Gods Fabric Cleaner to restore and protect the surface of the vinyl.

 That’s it, job done.

 For cloth convertibles, you’ll need to employ a different cleaning method.
 Here are the easy steps on how to clean and maintain the like-new appearance of convertible roofs.

 - Park the vehicle in a shaded area, but it is still preferable to work outdoors in sunny and warm weather.